Zt-freak/zootycoon.css/README.md

 # zootycoon.css
 Feeling nostalgic about the zootycoon.com site from the 2000's?
-You can use this CSS to add the old zootycoon.com buttons to your own site.
+You can use this CSS to add the old zootycoon.com styling to your own site.

 ## installation
 npm